 Our boats in Kos are available for both skippered and bareboat rentals and include a wide variety of our most popular sailing yachts and catamarans.
-Special charter arrangements are also available including private day trips/tours and rentals for special events including company excursions, weddings and honeymoon trips.
+Special charter arrangements are also available including private day trips and rentals for special events including company excursions, weddings and honeymoon trips.

 Kos Marina and its immediate vicinity, located on the northeast tip of the island within Kos town, offers plenty of sightseeing, shopping and dining options.
-From Kos Airport the Marina is a mere 22km, less than 30-minute taxi ride.
+From Kos Airport the Marina is just 22km, less than 30-minute taxi ride.
 Public transport options are also available.

 If you are arriving as a group, we are happy to organize a private transfer for you from the airport by minibus with our reliable partners, so simply let us know the details of your arrival and we will advise accordingly.

 See more details and reviews on our Kos Charter base Google Maps listing.

 Welcome to Kos Marina, where your unforgettable sailing holiday from Kos will begin!
 Led by our base manager, Giorgos and supported by a dedicated team including Petros, Danai, Nikos, Maria and Manolis, we strive to make every moment of your time in Greece exceptional.
 Together, our goal is to deliver an unforgettable sailing adventure, with a focus on exceptional service, support, and a carefree experience you'll treasure forever.